ganeshutah/Jove/For_CS3100_Fall2020/README.md

 * -------------------------------------------------------

-* Week-1 Outcomes: Students emerge with complete understanding of the basics of computability, why studying formal language matters, and know how to construct languages using set operations, concatenation, and exponentiation.
+* Week-1 Outcomes: Emerge with complete understanding of the basics of computability, why studying formal language matters, and know how to construct languages using set operations, concatenation, and exponentiation.
 They also begin studying Kleene-star.
+As for practical matters, they understand the course objectives, how to run the course software and submit the required material for grades.

    - 1:8/25
      - Run the Notebooks within 1_Computability_Languages/